Features:

 Many of these proposals involve suggested adjustments to the current structure of the program.
 The major proposals include:

-Other proposals involve a fundemental change to the structure of Social Security program itself.
+Other proposals involve a fundamental change to the structure of Social Security program itself.
 These proposals include converting the Social Security program to a "means tested" program thereby excluding higher income wage earners.
 The Medicare reforms passed by Congress in November 2003 begin to implement this concept.
 The drug benefit is much greater for lower income Americans and there is a significant reduction in "Part B" Medicare coverage for higher income retirees.

 Social Security Links